A-iPower vs Cat

 Which brand is more reliable, A-iPower or Cat?

-Cat holds a clear advantage in reliability with a Tier A rating (89 out of 100), while A-iPower sits at Tier D (42 out of 100).
-This is one of the most significant differences between the two brands.
+Cat is significantly more reliable based on the available data.
+It holds a Tier A reliability rating of 89 out of 100, while A-iPower sits at Tier D with a score of 42 out of 100.
+This is the largest performance gap between the two brands.